cdomet-d/transcendence/.doc/databases.md

 * scoreWinner &rarr; integer
 * scoreLoser &rarr; integer

-The gameStatus column might not make the final cup, depending when we plan on updating the database (throughout the game or only at the end).
+The gameStatus column might not make the final cut, depending on when we plan on updating the database (throughout the game or only at the end).
 If we do keep it, the values will have the following meaning :

 | Value  |      Meaning     |
 | ------ |:----------------:|